forumulator/pyLeros/README.md

    * sim : The python simulator for the Leros instruction set.

+   * pyleros/sim : The geenrator based version of the simulator, used for the tests.

-   * asm : Python based assembler and linker for the Leros instruction set.
+   * asm : Assembly codes in the Leros ISA, can be converted to `.rom` files.

-   * pyleros : The main pyLeros core, in MyHDL.
+   * pyleros : The main pyLeros core modules, in MyHDL.

+   * Java : The java based assembler and simulator, ported over from the original leros.

-   * docs : Documentation for the project, in Sphinx
+   * Conversion : The converters for the python modules.

-   * examples: Some examples of successfully simulated programs.
+   * test : Python simualation tests for pyleros.

 Examples
 --------
-In the example directory are I have included various assembly examples that can be simulated both on the python simulator and simulation of the actual core.
+In the asm directory are I have included various assembly examples that can be simulated both on the python simulator and simulation of the actual core.